towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychVideoSwitcher.markdown

 PsychVideoSwitcher\('SetTrigger', win, triggerLine \[, count=infinite\]\);
-\- Set trigger line and options for VideoSwitcher connected to the display of onscreen window 'win'.
+- Set trigger line and options for VideoSwitcher connected to the display of onscreen window 'win'.

-'triggerLine' defines the vertical \(y\) position of a trigger line to be drawn to the green channel of the final image, in order to trigger the trigger\-circuit of the VideoSwitcher.
+'triggerLine' defines the vertical \(y\) position of a trigger line to be drawn to the green channel of the final image, in order to trigger the trigger-circuit of the VideoSwitcher.
 If you set it to a negative value or to empty \[\], triggering will be disabled \(This is the default\).

 'count' Optional: Number of redraw cycles \(invocations of